-Live captions are usually done by professional real-time captioners (also called Communication Access Realtime Translation (CART) providers).
+Live captions are usually done by professional real-time captioners or Communication Access Realtime Translation (CART) providers.
 Live captions can be done in-person or remotely.
 That is, the person doing the captioning/CART does not have to be at the same location as the live action; they can be doing the live captions by listening to the audio over a phone or Internet connection.

 If you have live captions and you post a recording, you will probably need to do minor editing for accuracy.

 This rest of this page addresses developing captions for pre-recorded media.

 Caption files are used by some media players to provide interactive transcripts.
 Interactive transcripts highlight text phrases as they are spoken.
 Users can select text in the transcript and go to that point in the video.
 Some players provide interactive transcript functionality.

 For optimum accessibility, provide a separate caption file of the description of visual information (called audio description, video description, or described video).